Rutter's: History

 The company began agricultural operations in 1747.
 In 1921, Rutter's started a dairy company.
 The first Rutter's Farm Stores opened on February 22, 1968.
-In 2018, the company shortened its name from "Rutter's Farm Stores" to "Rutter's".
+In 2018, during the 50th anniversary of its first convenience store, Rutter's officially dropped "Farm Stores" from its name.
 The first location outside of Pennsylvania opened on May 30, 2018 in Inwood, West Virginia.
 On January 15, 2019, Rutter's opened its first Maryland location in Walkersville.

 On February 13, 2020, Rutter's announced that a data breach had occurred at its locations between October 1, 2018 and May 29, 2019, with malware installed on payment systems inside the store and at the gas pumps.

+In 2025, Rutter's opened its first location in Virginia in Winchester, Virginia, expanding the company's operating footprint beyond Pennsylvania, Maryland and West Virginia.
+The company had announced plans to open approximately 50 additional stores over five years, with expansion planned across Pennsylvania, Maryland, West Virginia, Virginia and Delaware.
+The expansion plan included additional Pennsylvania locations outside Central Pennsylvania, including markets extending toward Philadelphia and Pittsburgh and north of Altoona, as well as new locations in Maryland, West Virginia, Virginia and Delaware.

+Also in 2025, Rutter's introduced the 1747 Bar & Lounge, a sports-bar-style concept incorporated into select Rutter's stores.
+The concept debuted at locations in Johnstown and Milton, Pennsylvania, and includes alcoholic beverages, foodservice, large-screen televisions, sports programming, events and video gaming terminals.
+The concept was subsequently introduced at additional Rutter's locations.

+In November 2025, Rutter's #106 in Milton, Pennsylvania, was named the winner of Global Convenience's 2025 Best Foodvenience Store in the World competition.
+The nearly 14,000-square-foot location was recognized for its foodservice operations, customer experience and combination of convenience retail, foodservice, a bar and gaming lounge.
+The award attracted entries from 14 countries, with 12 locations selected as finalists.
+Rutter's became the first U.S. retailer to win the competition.

-In December 2022, Rutter's announced plans for two locations in Monroeville at the former Toys R' Us location off US 22 (William Penn Hwy), and at a former Family Dollar location on PA 286 in Plum Boro, suburban areas outside of Pittsburgh.
-The move into Western Pennsylvania will put Rutter's head-to-head with GetGo and Circle K for the first time as well as existing competitors Sheetz and 7-Eleven/Speedway; all except Circle K have a strong presence in Greater Pittsburgh.
+On January 13, 2026, Rutter's opened its 93rd location in Ruffs Dale, Pennsylvania.
+The store, located off Interstate 70, features foodservice, fuel, beer and wine, video gaming terminals and a 1747 Bar & Lounge.
+The move into Western Pennsylvania put Rutter's head-to-head with GetGo and Circle K for the first time as well as existing competitors Sheetz and 7-Eleven/Speedway; all except Circle K have a strong presence in Greater Pittsburgh.

-In January 2023, Rutter's announced plans to open 50 new stores over the next five years.
-New stores will include additional locations in Pennsylvania (expanding outside of Central Pennsylvania with stores from Philadelphia to Pittsburgh and north of Altoona), Maryland, and West Virginia along with the first locations in Delaware and Virginia.
-New competitors now include the convenience store giant Wawa, which has a large presence in the Philadelphia area and Delaware.